Symphony Nursing Homes Abuse Attorneys

 - Symphony of South Shore

-Residency at Symphony Nursing Homes
+Residency at Symphony Nursing Facilities

 Additionally, the same nursing facility "failed to ensure pressure-relieving interventions were in place for a resident with pressure injuries."
 The resident was "at high risk for pressure injuries and had a pressure injury on the right heel.